This post may contain affiliate links. Please see my disclosure policy for details.

 It’s easily one of Northumberland’s prettiest and most atmospheric trails, perfect for photography and history lovers and I would highly recommend that you add it to your itinerary.

-If you did need more convincing, here’s a complete guide for visiting Dunstanburgh Castle in Northumberland!
+If you did need more convincing, here’s a complete guide for walking from Craster to Dunstanburgh Castle in Northumberland!

 Dunstanburgh Castle history